Krish4206/Krish4206/README.md

 # 💫 About Me:
-<h3 align="center" >An enthusiastic and creative Full-Stack Web Developer with
+<h3 align="center" >An enthusiastic and creative React Developer with
 appropriate skills who's always willing to learn and work across technology and domains.</h3>

 <h2> 💫About Me</h2>